bwestlin/bwestlin.github.io/_posts/2015-05-25-graphical-experiments-with-javascript-canvas.md

 All in all it was really fun doing these things which reminded me of the good old C++ days when one was having fun with such things.
-It's also a bit interesting that although all hardware speedups it proved at least as challenging to do these graphics effect at a decent framerate as back then with a i486 running DOS.
+It's also a bit interesting that although all hardware speedups it proved at least as challenging to do these graphics effect at a decent framerate as back then with an i486 running DOS.
 Thinking about it, even more.